 - Sleep disorder

 - Grief and loss of loved ones

 Hypnotherapy is commonly used in one of two ways: suggestion therapy and analysis.

 Suggestion therapy relies on the patient’s ability to respond to suggestions from the hypnotherapist while in this trance-like state.
 This method is commonly used to control or stop unwanted behaviors such as smoking, gambling, nail biting, or over-eating.
-It has also been shown particularly useful in treating pain, or increasing the instance of positive behavior such as self-motivation or confidence.

 The analysis method of hypnotherapy, sometimes referred to as regression therapy, is more exploratory and related to uncovering the root of an issue, disorder or symptom.
 A hypnotherapist will hypnotize a patient by putting them into a relaxed state and exploring a past event in their life in order to explore the person’s subconscious and unconscious memory.